lucaslioli/de-identification/README.md

     $ sudo pip install -r requirements.txt

-The initial experiments with CRF were based on Albert Au Yeung's article, ["Performing Sequence Labelling using CRF in Python"](http://www.albertauyeung.com/post/python-sequence-labelling-with-crf/).
+The initial experiments using CRF in Python were made based on Albert Au Yeung's article, "[Performing Sequence Labelling using CRF in Python](http://www.albertauyeung.com/post/python-sequence-labelling-with-crf/)".